sunjc826/peggle/README.md

   - If the shape is concrete, and it moves to a location where it overlaps a concrete peg, it becomes a ghost.
   - If the shape is a concrete, and move away such that there are other ghost pegs that no longer overlap with concrete pegs.
 Then those other pegs become concrete.

+#### Test Peg type
+At the top of the palette there are 4 colored buttons representing the 4 types of pegs present in the game.
+- On tap any of the colored button, the palette peg buttons' color will change to match that color.
+Any selected peg in the palette will be deselected.
+- Placements of palette pegs in the designer will match the color of the selected palette peg.

 #### Test shape transform
 - On scale slider change, the peg's scale changes. e.g. if scale slider moves right, the peg grows in size.
 - On slider change
   - If edit mode concrete: the peg's transformation will only changes correspondingly if no overlaps are caused.
   - If edit mode ghost: the peg's transformation always changes, and the peg updates its concrete status correctly based on its current transformation.

+#### Test obstacle specific transformations
+Note that an obstacle (which has the shape of a triangle) is able to accept all the usual shape transformations, i.e. rotation and scaling.
+- After selecting an obstacle (by double tapping), three black buttons should appear on each one of its 3 vertices.
+A black ring should also appear centered around some point on the obstacle.
+- Dragging a black button would cause the corresponding vertex of the obstacle to move to the dragging location.
+  - Dragging a black button to a place that would cause the obstacle's orientation to be reversed is not allowed by the designer.
+To test this, try dragging one vertex toward the line formed by the other two vertices, i.e. try to make the 3 vertices collinear.
+Beyond a certain point, further dragging would be prevented by the designer.
+  - When moving a vertex, the center of the shape would automatically adjust, so the black ring (representing the springiness of the obstacle) would also appear to move.
+Note that the center of the shape equals to centroid of the triangle.
+  - The other 2 vertices should not move, i.e. only the dragged vertex would move.
+- Dragging the black ring would resize it.
+  - It should still be centered about the same point.

+#### Test scroll (Designer)
+The designer has a button at the bottom which allows the player to lock and unlock the "Scroll to Expand" functionality.
+- If "Scroll to Expand" is unlocked, the player can expand the level by scrolling down.
+  - The bucket zone (gray box) moves down automatically in response to the expanded level.
+- If "Scroll to Expand" is locked, the player can still scroll, but the level cannot be expanded by scrolling. i.e. if the player hits the bottom limit of scrolling, the player cannot scroll any further.

 #### Test bottom menu bar
 - On tap reset button